FLIGHTS, ACCOMMODATION AND MOVEMENT IN MADRID

 Madrid is a convenient destination for direct flights, for example for a weekend getaway.

 There are several direct flights from Finland to Madrid and prices start at about two hundred euros.
 Finnair flies from Helsinki to Madrid once a year all year round.
 With a stopover, you can get there even cheaper.

-Madrid Barajas Airport is around 15 km outside the city and is accessible by Metro.
+According to Abbreviation Finder, Madrid Barajas Airport is around 15 km outside the city and is accessible by Metro.
 By the time you get to the airport, you need to buy a separate airport ticket in addition to the regular metro ticket.
 An additional ticket can also be purchased on arrival at the airport before leaving the metro area.

-According to DigoPaul, Madrid can also be easily reached by train from the rest of Spain and Central Europe.
+Madrid can also be easily reached by train from the rest of Spain and Central Europe.
 The city has two main train stations, Atocha and Chamartín, so you should make sure to which station the train arrives.

 Choose accommodation according to the holiday program

 Madrid offers a wide range of accommodation options in all price ranges.
 Hotels in the city center can be quite expensive, so you should book your accommodation well in advance.